BirthdayResearch/jellyfishsdk/README.md

 npm install
 ```

+### Project References

+Require a bit of configuration to make monorepo work seamlessly.
+It's super cool as your code can jump across all sub-projects and you won't need to build the project in every packages update or fresh clone.

+Configurations to be updated while new dependency is created
+1. root `tsconfig.json` - `paths` - add to map absolute packages name back to the source code
+2. root `tsconfig.build.json` - `references` - add new created tsconfig.build.ts here
+3. sub-package `tsconfig.build.json` - `references` - add package dependencies tsconfig.build.ts location

 ### Testing

 `jest.config.js` is set up at the root project level as well as at each submodule.
 You can run jest at root to test all